DioxusLabs/dioxus/docs/router/src/example/first-route.md

 In this chapter, we will continue off of our new Dioxus project to create a homepage and start utilizing Dioxus Router!

-### Fundamentals
+## Fundamentals
-Dioxus Router works based on a router and route component.
-If you've ever used [Vue Router](https://router.vue.com/), you should feel at home with Dioxus Router.
+Dioxus Router works based on a [`Router`] component, a route definition in regular rust and [`Outlet`] components.
+If you've ever used [Vue Router], you should feel at home with Dioxus Router.

 In the previous chapter we imported the dioxus prelude.
-When the `router` feature is active, this also imports the components and Types we need for the router
+When the `router` feature is active, this also imports the components and types we need for the router.

 We also need an actual page to route to!
 Add a homepage component:
 ```rust,no_run